benc61116/NLP/ANALYSIS_REPORT.md

 ### Bottom Line

-**LoRA offers a nuanced trade-off rather than universal advantages:**
+**LoRA offers a nuanced trade-off rather than universal advantages (based on n=3 tasks):**
-- ✅ Benefits: Storage efficiency, multi-task flexibility, task-dependent stability
+- ✅ Observed Benefits: Storage efficiency, multi-task flexibility, higher stability on some tasks
-- ❌ Costs: Inference latency penalty, no universal drift advantage
+- ❌ Observed Costs: Inference latency penalty (separate adapters), task-dependent drift reduction
 - 🎯 Recommendation: Choose based on deployment scenario (single vs multi-task)

+**⚠️ Important:** These findings are based on only 3 tasks and are insufficient for generalizable conclusions.
+Further controlled research with 15-20+ tasks is required to validate these observations.

 ---